-People have often told me, a personal trainer, that the reason they keep their hands on the front bar of a treadmill is to have a continuous heart rate reading.
+People have often told me that the reason they keep their hands on the front bar of a treadmill is to have a continuous heart rate reading.

 Keeping your hands on the treadmill’s heart rate sensors is bad for your workout for many reasons.

 It produces an artificial walking environment.
-The natural walking gait consists of an arm swing (unless you’re carrying something such as groceries, a child or holding someone’s hand).
+The natural walking gait consists of some degree of arm swing.

 -Significant reduction in calorie expenditure.
 The calorie reading is generated by the treadmill’s motor (and incline), not by the person using it.

 -Significant subtraction of workload; activation of key muscle groups is inhibited.

 -Potential repetitive stress injuries in the hips, which ballistically move to compensate for the locked-up upper body.

 -Deactivation of the body’s balancing mechanism; the exerciser will actually experience reduction in their ability to balance when walking outside on uneven surfaces.